Tomato Cucumber Red Onion Salad

 Prep Time: 15 minutes Cook Time: 0 minutes

 Summer is here in full swing on the GoMacro farm.
-This time of year is often associated with abundance.
-From the long-lasting days to the vegetables that yield enough to share with friends and neighbors.
-It is a special time we patiently await throughout the enduring winters here in southwestern Wisconsin.
+This time of year is often associated with abundance, from the long-lasting days to the vegetables that yield enough to share with friends and neighbors.
+It is special time we patiently await throughout the enduring winters here in southwestern Wisconsin.

 These are the days of walking out into the garden and harvesting everything needed for a delicious, healthy meal.
 Everything is grown organically, without the use of chemical fertilizers, pesticides, and herbicides.
 Instead, we use techniques that mimic processes found in nature, knowing that this is the best way to produce healthy food that nourishes our bodies and the environment.

 We create fertile soil by recycling our food and plant waste through composting.
 We interplant flowers that attract beneficial insects that eat the harmful ones.
-We use mulches made from organic straw and wood chips to both keep weeds out and hold moisture in.
+We use mulches made from organic straw, and wood chips to keep weeds out and hold moisture in.

 The recipe we’re sharing with you today is one that you can harvest, create, and eat all in the matter of an afternoon.
 Two of the most prolific and giving of summer vegetables – tomatoes and cucumbers – make the base of this refreshing summer salad, while basil, onion, and garlic add rich flavor that only just-harvested produce can offer.

 What I love about this recipe is that it can be customized based on what you prefer or have on hand.
 If you have more cucumbers or tomatoes, you can simply add more.
 If you prefer a sweet onion over a red, use that.
 If you have the more common Genovese basil and not the red variety we used, that will work perfectly.
 Before diving into how to make the cucumber tomato summer salad, let’s explore some of the health benefits offered by the farm-fresh veggies featured in it!